michaelwiller/dotfiles/Chezmoi-README.md

     apply      Apply changes from chezmoi repository to Home update     Pull changes
-    add        Add a new file to the chezmoi repository
+    add        Add a new file to the chezmoi repository managed    List files managed by Chezmoi
+    unmanaged  List files NOT managed by Chezmoi